rleuneRT/dev_process/planning.md

 ## planning

-This section describes who in general we plan our work.
+This section describes how to plan work:

 ### product related

 #### step 0: prepare

-- per company there is an organization (on github)
+- per company there is an organization (on github) = prodorg
-- there is a home repo in which we can document generic specs, docs, ...
+- per group of products there is a projorg on github
-- there is are X nr of milestone repo's
-    - in the milestone repo's we document the stories which need to be delivered for a certain deadline
-    - a milestone repo is the most imporant element for our planning, our full planning is based on milestones, they are typically not far out e.g. 2 weeks
-    - in 1 milestone we deliver stories which are finished & fully tested
-    - testplans are defined per milestone
+- make sure all repositories are prepared
-    - tasks are used to define subwork of a story
-- each product repo has a code repo
-    - in the code repo we group feature requests & bugs per github milestone in the code repo
-    - be not confused with the term milestone as used above which is a repo
-    - here we use the github repo milestone to group a set of FR's or Bugs, this github milestone is then linked to a story which is defined in a milestone repo
+  - use our tools to set the labels, ...
+- make sure all people have access

 #### step 1: roadmap / strategic planning